department-of-veterans-affairs/vets-website/DEFAULT_BRANCH_RENAME.md

 # Default Branch Rename

 ## What’s happening?
 Currently, the default branch in this repository is named `master`.
-We want to update the name of the default branch to be `main`.
+We are updating the name of the default branch to `main`.

 ## Why is this important?
 Words matter.
 We are changing the name of the default branch to appropriately and accurately represent the function of the branch.
-The newly named `main` branch represents exactly what it is - the single source of truth, that is, all the code that works, is tested and ready to be pushed to production.
+The newly named `main` branch represents exactly what it is - the single source of truth, that is, all the code that works, is tested, and ready to be pushed to production.

 We are not alone in this effort.
 To view information on other companies making the change, including GitHub, [click here](https://github.com/github/renaming).